It’s easy to forget, with so much else going on this year, but it is tax time!

 The guiding question approach of those programs focuses on domestic filers and doesn’t provide good guidance for expatriates.
-Some expat scenarios are called “this is uncommon” in the DIY tax software and are easily overlooked by inexperienced tax filers.
+Some typical expat scenarios are called “this is uncommon” in the DIY tax software and are easily overlooked by inexperienced tax filers.

-To make sure you don’t miss out on any expat-specific deductions and to ensure that everything is done correctly, use an experienced expat tax accountant.
+To make sure you don’t miss out on any expat-specific deductions and to ensure that everything is done correctly, use an experienced US tax accountant.
 Even most US-based CPAs are not familiar with the regulations around expat-specific provisions of the tax law.

 Your last year’s return is always a good starting point for preparing for the new filing.
 If you start working with a new accountant, he or she should want to review your prior year returns to be aware of any carryovers or other assessments.